hungovercoders/template.azure.terraform/README.md

 ```

 ## Develop with Gitpod

+To develop with [gitpod](https://gitpod.io) you can either open the url of this repo prefixed with gitpod.io/# or you can use the [gitpod browser extension](https://www.gitpod.io/docs/configure/user-settings/browser-extension) to open the repo in gitpod.

 1. If you haven't already, add the following environment variables to your gitpod environment:

 | Name  | Example Value  |
 |---|---|